Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Use a Preventive Fungicide

 You can purchase fungicides from your local nursery or you can make your own organic fungicide.
 If you have aspirin in the house, dissolve 2 (uncoated) aspirin in a quart of water or 8 (uncoated) aspirin in a gallon of water.
-Spray on your plants in the early spring.
+Spray the mixture on your plants in the early spring.
 Be sure to spray the undersides of the leaves also.

 Another fungicide that is easily made at home uses baking soda.
 Mix 1 ounce of horticultural oil and 4 teaspoons of baking soda in a gallon of water.
 Use it in the spring and make certain that you are spraying the undersides of the leaves as well as the rest of the plants.